kaifalu/kaifalu_page/_posts/Research/2023-03-02-research-tract03.markdown

 <li>{{ "Urban Mobility and Behaviroal Analysis" }}</li>
 <br>
 <h2>{{"Research Project"}}</h2>
-A Method to Generate Disaggregated Zonal and Link-level Travel Data based on Multi-source Probe Data The Economics of Light-duty Electric Vehicle Demand The Impact of Electrification of Vehicles on Transportation Infrastructure
+A Method to Generate Disaggregated Zonal and Link-level Travel Data based on Multi-source Probe Data <br>
+The Economics of Light-duty Electric Vehicle Demand <br>
+The Impact of Electrification of Vehicles on Transportation Infrastructure
 <br>
 <br>